Brian Christian: Research and academic work

+Christian has an Erdős number of 3.

+Books and publications

+The Most Human Human

 Christian competed as a "confederate" in the 2009 Loebner Prize competition, attempting to seem "more human" than the humans taking the test, and succeeded.
 The book he wrote about the experience, The Most Human Human, became a Wall Street Journal best-seller, a New York Times editors' choice, and a New Yorker favorite book of the year.
 He was interviewed by Jon Stewart on The Daily Show on March 8, 2011.

-In 2010, Christian collaborated with film director Michael Langan on a short film adaptation of Christian's poem "Heliotropes," which was published in the final issue of Wholphin magazine.
+Algorithms to Live By

 In 2016, Christian collaborated with cognitive scientist Tom Griffiths on the book Algorithms to Live By, which became the #1 bestselling nonfiction book on Audible and was named an Amazon best science book of the year and an MIT Technology Review best book of the year.

-His awards and honors include publication in The Best American Science and Nature Writing and fellowships at the Bread Loaf Writers' Conference, Yaddo, and MacDowell.
-Beginning in 2012, Christian has been a visiting scholar at the University of California, Berkeley.
-In 2016 Christian was named a Laureate of the San Francisco Public Library.
+The Alignment Problem

 In 2020, Christian published his third book of nonfiction, The Alignment Problem, which looks at the rise of the ethics and safety movement in machine learning through historical research and the stories of approximately 100 researchers.
 The Alignment Problem was named a finalist for the Los Angeles Times Book Prize for best science and technology book of the year.
-For his work on The Alignment Problem, Christian received the National Academies Eric and Wendy Schmidt Award for Excellence in Science Communication, given by The National Academies of Sciences, Engineering, and Medicine in partnership with Schmidt Futures.
+The New York Times in 2024 named The Alignment Problem one of the "5 Best Books About Artificial Intelligence," writing: "If you're going to read one book on artificial intelligence, this is the one."